Lighthouse Friends Home Page

 The light is useful to all vessels leaving Boston, and bound to the eastward, or round the cape, through the South channel; and also as a point of departure for Provincetown harbor, as well as Boston.
 Its illuminating power is, however, so weak that when a fleet of fishermen are anchored in Herring cove, close by, a stranger would hardly be able to distinguish it from the lights set on board these vessels.
 A reciprocating light of one good lamp and suitable reflector would be much more efficient than the present apparatus with ten lamps.

 I.W.P.
 Lewis noted that the tower had no foundation and leaked, the lantern had three broken panes of glass, and the reflectors were out of alignment.
 He did mention that the keeper’s house was “in very good repair, and most neatly kept.”
-Another 1842 inspection stated $65 was direly needed for a new boat, because the old one “would not withstand a rough sea five minutes.”
+Another 1842 inspection stated sixty-five dollars was direly needed for a new boat, because the old one “would not withstand a rough sea five minutes.”

-Not all have found conditions at the lighthouse and its environs enticing.
+Not all found conditions at the lighthouse and its environs enticing.
 “What a dreary prospect lay before us!” wrote Sarah Leslie in the April-September 1884 issue of Outing and the Wheelman.
 “A long white sand-beach, backed by brown sand-hills, sloping steeply to the shore at the place where the Race Point light tower stands, and the life-saving station – a solitary cluster of buildings in the sandy desolation – and then a long, steep white beach, backed by innumerable white sand-hillocks, here and there scrubbily wooded.”

 The living conditions for the keepers, their assistants, and families were harsh, as the following notation in Lighthouse Board records for 1899, 1900, 1901, and 1902 demonstrate: